-This section contains links that will be of use to students who have just begun their graduate work towards either the doctoral (PhD), research-based master of applied science (MASc), or course-based master of engineering (MEng) programs.
+This section contains links that are relevant to students who have just begun their graduate work towards either the doctoral (PhD), research-based master of applied science (MASc), or course-based master of engineering (MEng) programs.

-- We have a guide for new MASc and PhD students and another guide for new MEng students .
+- We have a guide for new MASc and PhD students and another guide for new MEng students.
 Both guides contain a summary of University of Waterloo services and also provides academic program information especially helpful for new students.
-These guide also provide links to other sources for graduate studies information, and a list of administrative contacts in the Electrical and Computer Engineering (ECE) department.
+These guides also provide links to other sources for graduate studies information, and a list of administrative contacts in the Electrical and Computer Engineering (ECE) department.

 - We recommend all students use the Student Portal.
 The portal is designed to make your UWaterloo life easier, providing mobile-friendly access to a suite of real-time information, updates and features relevant to all students.
 It is also completely customisable so you only receive information which is relevant to you.

 - All new graduate students are required to complete the Graduate Academic Integrity Module on Waterloo LEARN by the end of the second month of their first term of registration.
 The module will take approximately 2 hours to complete.

 - International students will be interested in the International Student Office.
 Their team is equipped us to assist international students in all aspects of their transition to living and studying in Canada.

 - The safety manual outlines safety regulations and references applicable to all faculty, staff, graduate students and others working in the ECE department.
 Students must read the entire manual, then print the Student Safety Manual Acknowledgement form off, complete it, and bring it to the person specified on the form, to inidcate the you have read the manual.